GEMAPI : Management of aquatic environments and flood prevention

 Erosion and Runoff Control

 The Community of Communes Pays d’Opale is actively working to combat soil runoff and erosion.

 When the earth breaks apart under the influence of rain and runoff, this phenomenon is called water erosion of the soil.
 It can give rise to muddy streams.

 How is it impactful?

-Protection against erosion is an issue for the CCPO and concerns the preservation of the agronomic quality of agricultural soils, carbon storage, improvement of the quality of wetlands and waterways.
+Erosion protection is a key issue for the CCPO and involves preserving the agronomic quality of agricultural soils, carbon storage, and enhancing the quality of wetlands and watercourses.

-Since January 1, 2018, the Communauté de Communes Pays d’Opale has been supporting the GDON (Group for the Defense against Harmful Organisms of Calais) in the fight against the proliferation of muskrats throughout its territory.
-The GDON is now the organization able to provide answers to trappers and individuals on this issue.
+Since January 1, 2018, the Pays d’Opale Community of Communes has been supporting the GDON (Groupement de Défense contre les Organismes Nuisibles du Calaisis) in the fight against the proliferation of muskrats throughout its territory.
+GDON is now the organization capable of providing answers to trappers and individuals regarding this issue.